 You may recognize the Mercury name from Premiere Pro.
-After Effects uses the same technology that is used by Premiere Pro Mercury Playback Engine for rendering.
+After Effects uses the same technology that Premiere Pro Mercury Playback Engine uses for rendering.
 (The playback engine in After Effects is otherwise different from Premiere Pro, so After Effects only uses the rendering component of that technology.)

-- CUDA (Windows only, with a Nvidia GPU)
+- CUDA (Windows only, with an NVIDIA GPU)

 - Metal (macOS only, 10.12 and later)

-NVIDIA CUDA is not supported in MacOS 10.14 and later.
-If you are using an Apple-authorized NVIDIA GPU, you can continue to use the Metal Mercury Playback Engine.
+NVIDIA CUDA isn't supported in macOS 10.14 and later.
+If you use an Apple-authorized NVIDIA GPU, you can continue using the Metal Mercury Playback Engine.

-- All of the VR effects such as VR Blur only work on the GPU.
-Unlike the other effects, they do not currently have a CPU fallback.
+- All VR effects, such as VR Blur, only work on the GPU.
+Unlike the other effects, they don't currently have a CPU fallback.
 We recommend a GPU with high VRAM, 4GB or better, to use these effects.
-Their advantage for VR over other effects is that they are seamless, and they wrap the ends of the VR image together.
+Their advantage for VR over other effects is that they are seamless and wrap the ends of the VR image together.
 Also, some of them are useful on non-VR footage because they are wholly new to After Effects, like VR Chromatic Aberrations.

-- The Hardware Accelerate Composition, Layer, and Footage Panels option in Preferences > Previews is enabled by default, and uses OpenGL to prepare the rendered frames for screen display during previews/playback.
+- The Hardware Accelerate Composition, Layer, and Footage Panels option in Preferences > Display is enabled by default and uses DirectX on Windows and Metal on Mac to prepare the rendered frames for screen display during previews or playback.
 Once After Effects renders the frame, it next prepares that frame for display, taking into account the screen resolution, scaling, overlays like guides and layer handles, and color management.
-Specifically, View > Use Display Color Management, when a working space color profile has been enabled for the project.
+Specifically, View > Use Display Color Management when a working space color profile has been enabled for the project.
 When the Hardware Accelerate option is disabled, After Effects processes all of that on the CPU, but the GPU can accelerate this process, especially color management.
 The GPU requirement for this is very low, and any modern video card with a small amount of VRAM is adequate.